Bachelor of Arts in Music

 The two-semester Senior Project in Music is your opportunity to complete a thesis, musical performance or composition (or some combination) that is appropriate to the track you’re enrolled in.
 In all cases, the project must include written work.

-The Leonard Bernstein Fellowship is a highly selective instrumental chamber music program for which you may apply by submitting a portfolio of your work.
-The fellowship provides private lessons, additional performance opportunities and a $17,500 renewable scholarship.
+The Leonard Bernstein Fellowship is a highly selective chamber music program for which you may apply by submitting a portfolio of your work.
+The fellowship provides a small number of accomplished vocalists and instrumentalists the benefits of private lessons, additional performance opportunities, and a $20,500 renewable scholarship.